OnkarSudrik/Predictive-Housing-Price-Analysis/README.md

 # Predictive-Housing-Price-Analysis
-"Unlock property value trends in Boston &amp; Perth with UrbanNestValue.
+Unlock property value trends in Boston &amp; Perth with UrbanNestValue.
 Dive into predictive models for housing markets.
-From ridge regression to neural networks, explore the art of price prediction."
+From ridge regression to neural networks, explore the art of price prediction.

 # House Price Prediction Project